 - The average dropout rate for the first year between 2015- 2020 was 24.3%.

-- For first-year students who are attending college for the first time, having the college dropout rate is highest at public schools.
+- For first-year students attending college for the first time, the college dropout rate is highest at public schools.

 Here is the data of students who drop out after their first year by institute type.
 (2019)